FusionAuth/fusionauth-site/DocsDevREADME.md

 * Keep your dock / task bar clean.
 * Close everything you don't need.

-Alternatively use a separate user profile for recording.
+Alternatively, use a separate user profile for recording.

 ### Browser
 The browser itself can be as well a major distraction from what you actually want to show, and because of that: